 Do you want to see small improvements to your overall health?

-Drinking apple cider vinegar can cause minor improvements to your health: not just any apple cider vinegar, but, raw, unfiltered apple cider vinegar that is diluted properly with water.
+Drinking apple cider vinegar can cause minor improvements to your health, but not just any apple cider vinegar.
+Raw, unfiltered apple cider vinegar that is diluted properly with water may have some health benefits.
 Any more than two tablespoons in a big glass of water could cause major problems in your health.

 - better blood sugar control